tommy-khc/harry_potter_space_invader/README.md

 Harry Potter Space Invader is a classic game - Space Invader with a Harry Potter design.

 ## Motivation
-When I was in the first year of university, gaming is a fascinating topic in software development for me as it involves animations and visual effects.
+In 2016, I was in the first year of university, gaming is a fascinating topic in software development for me as it involves animations and visual effects.
 And making a simple classic game in Python is easier than using another language.

 ## Features